Para swimming: Classification

 Swimmers are classified according to the type and extent of their disability.
-The classification system allows swimmers to compete against others with a similar level of function.
+The classification system allows swimmers to compete against others with a similar level of ability.

 Swimmers with physical disabilities are allocated a category between 1 and 10, with 1 corresponding to the most severe types of disability.
 Physical disabilities of para swimmers include single or multiple limb loss (through birth defects and/or amputation), cerebral palsy, spinal cord injuries (leading to paralysis or disability in limb coordination), dwarfism, and disabilities which impair the use of joints.

 Blind and visually impaired swimmers compete within separate categories, being allocated to categories 11, 12 or 13.
 Category 11 corresponds to totally blind swimmers, while competitors in category 12 have severe but not total visual impairment.
 Category 11 swimmers compete with blackened goggles to ensure competitors are on an even level.
 Category 11 swimmers are also required to use tappers but they are optional for categories 12 and 13.

 Swimmers with mental disabilities compete in category 14, while deaf and hearing impaired swimmers compete in category 15.

 Numbers are combined with a letter prefix depending on the event type.
 An "S" prefix corresponds to freestyle, backstroke and butterfly, while "SB" corresponds to breaststroke and "SM" to the medley.
 Hence, a swimmer with severe physical disabilities competing in backstroke may compete in an S3 event, while a blind swimmer in the medley would compete in class SM11.